jahnltib/predicting-tobacco-use-in-youth/README.md

 # Tasks:
-- Make appropriate transformations in map_annotated before handling missing values.
+- Make appropriate transformations (wrote about most of them in `map_annotated.py`) before handling missing values.
   1. Merge columns together into new columns and drop all the old ones that were previously separate.
 Similar columns become one umbrella column.
 Ex.
 "Respondent used e-cigarettes due to exposure from friends, media, or family" encompasses multiple columns and reduces dimensions.
   2. Use one-hot encoding to separate a categorical labeled columns into separate columns for each category.
 Ex.
 Ages 0-13, 14-18, 19+ become their own categories.
   3. Consider combining attributes together that aren't necessarily similar but may be correlated.